 That Satan labours might and main, by false teachers, which are his messengers and ambassadors, to deceive, delude, and for ever undo the precious souls of men (Acts 20:28-30; 2 Cor.
 11:13-15; Eph.
 4:14; 2 Tim.
 3:4-6; Titus 1:11,12; 2 Peter 2:18,19): "I have seen folly in the prophets of Samaria; they prophesied in Baal, and caused my people Israel to err" (Jer.
 23:13).
 "The prophets make my people to err" (Micah 3:5).
 They seduce them, and carry them out of the right way into by-paths and blind thickets of error, blasphemy, and wickedness, where they are lost forever.
 "Beware of false prophets, for they come to you in sheep's clothing, but inwardly they are ravening wolves" (Mat.
 7:15).
 These lick and suck the blood of souls: "Beware of dogs, beware of evil workers, beware of the concision" (Phil.
 3:2).
-These kiss and kill; these cry, Peace, peace, till souls fall into everlasting flames, &c., Proverbs 7.
+These kiss and kill; these cry, Peace, peace, till souls fall into everlasting flames, The 2nd Death., Proverbs 7.

 Now, the best way to deliver poor souls from being deluded and destroyed by these messengers of Satan is, to discover them in their colors, that so, being known, poor souls may shun them, and fly from them as from hell itself.